eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 Blockchain technology depends on Consensus Algorithms to achieve an agreement between the nodes.
 A blokchain can be thought of as a decentralized database that is managed by computers distributed in a point-to-point (P2P) network.
 Each point maintains a copy of the network state to prevent a single point of failure (SPOF).
 Updates and validations are reflected on all copies simultaneously.

-EOSIO software uses the only known proven decentralized consensus algorithm capable of meeting the performance requirements of blockchain applications, **Delegated Proof of Stake -(DPoS)**.
+EOSIO software uses the only known proven decentralized consensus algorithm capable of meeting the performance requirements of blockchain applications, **Delegated Proof of Stake (DPoS)**.
 Under this algorithm, those who hold tokens on the blockchain by adopting EOSIO software can select block producers through a continuous approval system.
 Anyone who chooses to participate in block production will have a chance to produce them, provided they can persuade token holders to vote for them.

  - [DPoS Consensus algorithm](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper)